About

 What I’ve built

 Multiple regions from the ground up.
-I’ve commissioned and deployed new data center regions from dirt to production traffic — Concurrent builds, expansions, and retrofits delivering hundreds of megawatts of new capacity every quarter.
+Our team has commissioned and deployed new data center regions from dirt to production traffic — concurrent builds, expansions, and retrofits delivering significant new capacity every quarter.

 AI into how I operate.
 I don’t just govern AI initiatives — I use AI tools daily.
 I’ve built AI agents into my own workflow for meeting prep, workforce modeling, data analysis, and operational reporting.
 That hands-on fluency shapes how I evaluate and sponsor AI programs across the organization, from agentic repair systems to human-in-the-loop troubleshooting agents.